okansungur/CodeQuality/README.md

   StartSonar.bat from SonarQube installation directory
 </p>

-By default SonarQube runs on port 9000.To change the default port we should edit conf/sonar.priperties file.We can change the port to 9001 by modifiying the line
+By default SonarQube runs on port 9000.To change the default port we should edit conf/sonar.priperties file.We can change the port to XXXX by modifiying the line
-*sonar.web.port=9001*
+*sonar.web.port=XXXX*

 Default admin credentials are:

 - Login: admin